-In determining the category of behaviour and appropriate consequences, each incident of reported student misconduct is assessed individually.
-The information gained by the operator's investigation of the reported incident, including the driver's report of misconduct, will provide information to assist the operator in determining the category of behaviour and consequence.
+In determining the category of behaviour, each incident of reported student misconduct is assessed individually.
+The information gained by the operator's investigation of the reported incident, including the driver's report of misconduct, will provide information to assist the operator in determining the category of behaviour.
 Consideration is given to the context of the specific incident; the seriousness of the behaviour; and the extent of the threat to passenger safety.